-This is an excerpt from Pilates for Rehabilitation by Samantha Wood.
+This is an excerpt from Pilates for Rehabilitation.

 Pilates is a great tool to assist or even enhance a physiotherapy program when someone is recovering from an injury.
 By strengthening the deepest muscles of the core, optimizing alignment, and creating correct movement patterns, we can also help to prevent reaggravation of those injuries and the development of new ones.
 PTs are always searching for a system that can take patients from the early stages of rehabilitation to the long-term goal of a conditioned, efficiently functioning body.
 Pilates is that system!
 Other rehabilitation professionals often ask me, why do you think Pilates works so well in injury rehab and prevention?
 Here are what I see as the 10 fundamental reasons, both scientific and practical, that Pilates is so effective in injury rehab and prevention.

 10 Fundamental Reasons Why Pilates is Effective in Injury Rehabilitation and Prevention